 Do I need genuine parts?

-No. OEM parts are exactly the same as original parts, the only difference is the name on the package.
+Not always.
+OEM parts are exactly the same as genuine parts, the only difference is the name on the package.
 OEM parts are made by the same manufacturer, but they might not have, say, the Toyota logo on the part.
 It doesn’t make the part any less effective.

 In many cases, aftermarket parts can also work just as well as OEM parts, but they don’t always fit perfectly, so they may need to be adjusted by a mechanic.
 You also want to make sure that you’re getting a high-quality aftermarket piece.
 Most reputable mechanics will only buy from manufacturers they trust, but it’s a good idea to check where your parts are coming from.